-In this paper, we study the classical dynamical GFT over D=1 and then D=3 copies (that we shortly call dimensions or rank) of SU(2).
-The case D=2 turns out to be equivalent to the situation D=1 due to the gauge invariance condition on fields.
+In this paper, we study the classical dynamical GFT over D = 1 and then D = 3 copies (that we shortly call dimensions or rank) of SU(2).
+The case D = 2 turns out to be equivalent to the situation D = 1 due to the gauge invariance condition on fields.
 Our results can be extended without ambiguity in any dimension.
-As it will stand the action simply describes a gauge invariant tensor scalar field theory over D copies of the sphere $S^3$ with a local (for D=1) or nonlocal (for D=3) interaction.
-The main issue in the present study is to show that the procedure for solving equations of motion or for studying the symmetries of the action finds an extension in this peculiar curved, tensored and nonlocal theory.
+As it will stand the action simply describes a gauge invariant tensor scalar field theory over D copies of the sphere S^3 with a local (for D = 1) or nonlocal (for D = 3) interaction.
+The main issue in the present study is to show that the procedure for solving equations of motion or for studying the symmetries of the action finds an extension in a curved, tensored and nonlocal theory.
 The translation symmetry and the corresponding energy momentum tensor (EMT) have been worked out.
-We find that the EMT appears to be symmetric in a certain sense but not locally conserved for D>1 in ordinary GFT.
-However, surprisingly and positively, we find that for the colored GFT possesses a covariantly conserved quantity by integrating some EMT components.
-The ordinary improvement procedure in order to obtain a traceless EMT seems to be in conflict with the local conservation of the EMT.
-We then address another interesting question, in fact related to this latter issue, which is the implementation of dilatation symmetry or scale transformation at the GFT level.
-Requiring the invariance under dilatations yields a radically different action from the translation invariant action.
+We find that the EMT appears to be symmetric in a certain sense but not locally conserved for D > 1 in ordinary GFT.
+However, we surprisingly find that the colored GFT possesses a covariantly conserved quantity obtained by integrating some EMT components.
+We then address another interesting question which is the implementation of dilatation symmetry or scale transformation at the GFT level.
+Requiring the invariance under dilatations, in the way we perform it here, yields a radically different action from the translation invariant action.
 We compute and characterize the current tensor associated with this transformation.